s-baumann/BayesianIntegral.jl/docs/src/2_training_hyperparameters.md

 # 2.0 Training Hyperparameters

 This package currently supports two ways of training hyperparameters.
-The first is
+The first is Maximum likelihood with stochastic gradient descent while the second uses a momentum based algorithm to maximise likelihood (Blum and Riedmiller 2013).

 ## 2.1 Maximum Likelihood with Stochastic Gradient Descent